-Plants possess remarkable mechanisms that allow them to perceive, interpret, and respond to internal (from within) and external (from their environment) cues.
+Plants possess remarkable mechanisms that allow them to perceive, interpret, and respond to internal (from within) and external (environment) cues.
 Plants respond to these cues by making internal adjustments to the way they acquire and allocate resources.
-This ultimately allows plants to optimise their growth and development and better adapt to their environment.
-Our research team studies the molecular mechanisms that underlie these processes of converting internal and external cues into internal adjustments.
+This ultimately allows plants to optimise their growth and development and adapt to their environment.
+Our team studies these processes.

 - Research Summary